 Ligaments are strong bands of connective tissue that connect bone to bone.
 These structures keep your joints stable as you move.
-Finger ligament injuries can cause long-term complications if they are not promptly diagnosed and treated.
-Even with appropriate treatment, permanent finger deformities sometimes develop.
-See your doctor right away if you notice signs of a torn finger ligament.
+Finger ligament injuries can cause long-term complications if they are not promptly diagnosed.
+Even with proper treatment, permanent finger deformities may develop.
+See your doctor if you notice signs of a torn finger ligament.

 Ligaments support each side of your individual finger joints.
 These structures keep your finger bones in proper position.
 Ligaments on either side of the middle joint of your fingers are most commonly injured.
-Such injuries are sometimes referred to as jammed fingers.
-When pressure is applied to a joint that has suffered a partial or complete ligament tear, the finger moves excessively to one side.
-Joint instability may limit your ability to fully bend or straighten your finger.
+Such injuries are sometimes referred to as “jammed fingers.”
+When a physician applies pressure to a joint that has suffered a ligament tear, she may find that the finger moves excessively to one side, indicating that the ligament is stretched or torn.
+Joint instability may also keep you from fully bending or straightening your finger.

 The volar plate is a sturdy band of connective tissue crossing the front of the joints in the middle of your fingers.
 These structures prevent your fingers from bending too far backward.
-Volar plates can be partially or completely torn, particularly if your finger is forced backward.
-A volar plate injury may also pull off a piece of bone, called an avulsion fracture.
+Volar plates can be partially or completely torn -- particularly if your finger is forced backward.
+A volar plate injury may also remove chunk of bone, called an avulsion fracture.
 Hyperextension, or excessive backward bending, can be a sign of a torn volar plate.
 This injury may also cause the finger joint to dislocate, making the finger appear crooked.

-Finger ligament injuries typically cause sharp pain and tenderness at the affected joint.
+Finger ligament injuries typically cause sharp pain at the affected joint.
 The area may also bruise, and your entire finger may swell.
-These signs occur soon after the injury.
+These signs occur soon after injury.
 Within a few weeks, bruising and swelling typically subside.
-However, pain often continues for several months as the ligament heals.
-Finger weakness may develop with decreased joint stability, making fine motor tasks difficult, such as writing or sewing.
+However pain often continues for several months as the ligament heals.
+Finger weakness may develop with decreased joint stability, making fine motor tasks difficult.